 The Kansas College and Career Ready standards have raised the bar on what students should know and be able to demonstrate in order to be successful after high school.
 We support these new standards because they better address the rigor and skills needed to prepare today’s students for success in college and careers.

 We know that whether they want to go to college or straight into the workplace, our students need to be able to think critically and solve complex problems.
 Ensuring that our students have these tools empowers parents and students, because it gives them the ability to make choices about their future and make the most of their opportunities.

-Our goal is to prepare every Kansas student for success. – The days of “sit and get” in the classroom are long gone.
-Our teachers are introducing real-world challenges and concepts and then helping students trust in their own abilities to reason and think critically in order to craft solutions.
-For some of our older students, this is a dramatic shift in learning and can be uncomfortable, but they’re adapting well and learning perseverance that will serve them well in the future.
+Our goal is to prepare every Kansas student for success. – USD 232 teachers introduce real-world challenges and concepts and then help students trust their own abilities to reason and think critically in order to craft solutions.
+For some older students, this is a dramatic shift in learning and can be uncomfortable, but they’re adapting well and learning perseverance that will serve them well in the future.
 For our younger students, this approach is all they know and it’s really exciting to watch them take off.